introlab/MOvIT-Detect/python/README.md

 # Installation

-Create python virtual environment, enable it and install requirements
+Create a Python virtual environment, enable it and install requirements:
 ```bash
 # Create venv (only once)
 python3 -m venv venv